Tin Whistle vs. Recorder: What Sets Them Apart?

 Link to Sarrah Jeffrey's 14 selected pieces for the recorder on Amazon: https://amzn.to/3Tur8ZF

 Despite their differences, the tin whistle and recorder both have the ability to unite people through music.
-Whether in an energetic setting in an Irish pub or a refined classical concert, these instruments hold the power to engage audiences and evoke other times and places.
-Their continued popularity reflects their lasting attraction and the strong connections they establish between musicians and listeners.
+Whether in an energetic setting in an Irish pub or a refined classical concert, these instruments hold the power to engage audiences and bring to mind other times and places.
+Their continued popularity reflects their ongoing attraction and the strong connections they establish between musicians and listeners.

 For a more thorough introduction to Celtic music, the NPR Curious Listener's Guide to Celtic Music furnishes an A-to-Z glossary of musical terminology, lists of essential CDs, a history of the art form and its profound influence on modern music, and profiles of notable musicians.
 Find out more through this link on Amazon: https://amzn.to/4gpW5rL